 The Center for Expressive Tech (CET) is an award-winning research and teaching center housed in Cal Poly's College of Liberal Arts.
-The primary goal of the CET is to promote critical and creative engagements with new and emerging technologies: artifically intelligent systems, augmented reality, virtual reality, IoT, and more.
-The CET conducts social studies of technology in the tradition of science and technology studies (STS), as well as designs new kinds of immersive research and learning environments.
-The CET also facilitates groundbreaking research on the expressive potential of technology, with a current focus on explanatory AI (XAI).
+The primary goal of the CET is to promote critical and creative engagements with new and emerging technologies.
+The CET conducts social studies of technology in the tradition of science and technology studies (STS) as well as carries out a range of research and creative projects that highlight the expressive potential of technology and the role of technology in community development.